meer-khan/Custom-IP-Generator-Python_Flask/README.md

 - /IPgetter/: POST custom IP addresses to the server.
 You can interact with these endpoints to send and retrieve custom IP addresses.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+Fork the repository.
+Create a new branch for your feature: git checkout -b feature-name.
+Make your changes and commit them: git commit -m 'Add some feature'.
+Push to your branch: git push origin feature-name.
+Submit a pull request with a description of your changes.